bohlinger/wavy/docs/tutorials.rst

 6. read in-situ observations (.d22 and netcdf/thredds)
 ######################################################

 Currently two data types can be read .d22-files and netcdf-files.
+Edit the insity_specs.yaml file in your config folder and adjust the directories.

 read .d22 files
 ***************